How do you stay abreast of the latest organizing techniques and tools?

-Sunflower Strategies® offers an in-home consultation for $50, which is then applied to the first session.
-Sessions are usually around 3-4 hours and the rate is $75 per hour.
-You’ll find more information on this on our “Rates and Time Estimates” page.
+Sunflower Strategies® offers a 20 minute phone consultation for free.
+Organizing sessions are usually around 4 hours.
+The rate is $75 per hour unless you buy a package, which offers savings.
+You’ll find more information on this on our “Pricing and Packages” page.

 Does the Professional Organizer work alone or with the client?